EN JP

 Context of use

-The cello and double bass are used in a wide variety of genres, including classical orchestral and chamber music, jazz, and pop music.
-The cello often plays melodies in solo performances and ensembles, while the double bass plays an important role as part of a rhythm section or as a solo instrument in jazz.
+Cellos and double basses are used in a wide variety of genres, including classical orchestral and chamber music, jazz, and pop music.
+The cello may also play melodies in ensembles.

 Conclusion.